 To reinvent the way Natwest interacts with it's customers in key areas.
-They, like most hight street banks were stuck offering poor user experience to their customers, and were loosing ground to the more digital startup banks.
+They, like most hight street banks were stuck offering a poor, outdated user experience to their customers, and were loosing ground to digital focused startup banks.

 We were challenged with improving the overall experience of online banking in RBS and Natwest and giving users the tools they need to manage their account themselves.
 We made the traditional bank statement a complete overhaul, making it a powerful tool in money management.